lumina-desktop/lumina-docs/lumina.rst

 Insight File Manager
 ====================

-The Insight file manager, shown in :numref:`Figure %s: Insight File Manager <lumina10>`, allows the user to easily browse and modify files on the local system on a per-directory basis.
-To open Insight, click the start menu and select "Browse Files", right-click the desktop and select "Browse Files", or type :command:`lumina-fm` from an xterm.

 .. _lumina10:

 .. figure:: images/lumina10.png
+   :width: 567px
+   :height: 441px
+   :scale: 100%
    :align: left

+The Insight file manager, shown in :numref:`Figure %s: Insight File Manager <lumina10>`, allows the user to easily browse and modify files on the local system on a per-directory basis.
+To open Insight, click the start menu and select "Browse Files", right-click the desktop and select "Browse Files", or type :command:`lumina-fm` from an xterm.

 It is possible to open up additional directories through the tab system using :kbd:`Ctrl-T` or by clicking :menuselection:`File --> New Browser`, allowing the user to easily manage multiple locations on the system.
 Insight also features the ability to "bookmark" locations on the system for instant access via the "star" button.
 Once a location has been bookmarked, it will be